noyoshi/dotfiles/README.md

   ligatures enabled, it renders `->` as a connected arrow and `!=` as `=/=` (connected, of course), along with other neat symbols.
 Not sure how to package this for any setup so you'll have to go find it and download it manually.
+- Please note that Fira Code is NOT supported on most of the Linux Terminals except Hyper.js.
+This is because there is a bug with `libvte` which is the GNOME terminal utility?